Number fields with prescribed norms: Proof of results

-We prove this result by an application of Theorem \ref{thm:main}.
+We prove Theorem~\ref{thm:Upsilon} via an application of Theorem \ref{thm:main}.
 Note, however, that one cannot apply Theorem \ref{thm:main} directly, as the local conditions imposed at the infinitely many places will not be compatible with the assumptions of Theorem \ref{thm:main}.
 We therefore apply Theorem \ref{thm:main} to a suitable finite set of places, which we then allow to increase.